 More like this

 The star-shaped flowers of daphne not only look good - they smell good, too.
 Even a few sprigs will pack quite a punch in the house.

 Hellebores are must in the late winter/spring garden, but sometimes the nodding flowers make their beauty hard to appreciate.
-Bringing them into the house makes it easier to appreciate their delicate markings.
+Bringing them into the house makes it easier to appreciate their delicate markings – try floating them in a bowl of water to make the most of them.
 Find out about the four types of hellebore.

 Bulbs make excellent and long-lasting flowers, and narcissi are cheap and easy to grow.
 Raid your borders for flowers for cutting, or plant a couple of square feets' worth in a dedicated cutting area in autumn.

 Just a couple of sprigs from this beautiful spring shrub will fill a room with its fresh lemony scent.
 Display in a small vase.